Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, if you sign up for our online service through PSN you will be able to register for online billing.

 Once in awhile mail disappears for some unknown reason.
-Don't panic, just call the Utility Billing Department and another bill will be mailed out to you.
+Don't panic, just call the Utility Billing Department and another bill will be mailed (or emailed, if preferred) out to you.

 Check your usage on your bill, has it increased significantly compared to previous quarters or years?
 This will increase your water usage charge and possibly your sewer usage charge, depending on what time of the year it is.
 Think of reasons your usage may have gone up...outside watering, house guests, filling a pool, ice rink, or maybe even a leak.